KeesCBakker/keestalkstech-code-gallery/README.md

 My new years resolution for 2025 is not to write a custom implementation if I have an Open API specification availabe.
-Now, let's test how to create a resilent setup without any client generation, with a Kiota client and with a NSwag client.
+Now, let's test how to create a resilent setup without any client generation, with a Kiota client.

 - <a href="12.http-and-resilience">12.http-and-resilience</a>
 - <a href="https://keestalkstech.com/implementing-http-resilience-by-microsoft/">Implementing HTTP Resilience by Microsoft</a>